 In the \textit{multi-channel case}, localization in quantum wires of class D was considered in Refs.\ \cite{Brouwer_delocalisation, GruzbergReadVishveshwara} within the Dorokhov-Mello-Pereyra-Kumar (DMPK) approach \cite{Dorokhov, MelloPereyraKumar}.
 Solving the Fokker-Planck equation for the distribution function of transmission eigenvalues $T_n=1/\cosh^2 \lambda_n$ \emph{in the long-wire limit} leads to the usual ``crystallization'' of the Lyapunov exponents $\lambda_n$ \cite{EversMirlin}.
 However, the peculiarity of class D fine-tuned to the critical point (the opposite case requires a special treatment \cite{GruzbergReadVishveshwara}) is that the lowest exponent $\lambda_1$ is distributed normally near zero (ideal transmission) with the variance $\var \lambda_1 = L / \xi$, where $\xi = 2 N l$ is the correlation length of the $N$-channel wire (compare with the $N=1$ case considered above).
 With the contribution of other channels being exponentially suppressed, the conductance $g=T_1$ is determined by the most transparent channel, making this regime completely analogous to the one-channel model discussed above.
 Hence, in the limit $L\gg\xi$, Eqs.\ \eqref{one_channel_Dorokhov} and \eqref{g-DMPK} are applicable for multichannel wires as well, with $T = T_1$.
 Such a behaviour is also observed in other topological classes tuned to a critical regime in 1D, a phenomenon called ``superuniversality'' in Ref.~\onlinecite{GruzbergReadVishveshwara}.

-A weak point of the DMPK approach is that it can hardly be used for calculation of transport properties in the crossover between the Drude and localization regimes, since at arbitrary lengths solution of the Fokker-Planck equation for the distribution function of $T_n$'s can be obtained neither analytically, nor numerically.
-In order to trace the dependence of conductance moments on the wire length $L$, one should resort to a complimentary sigma-model technique \cite{Efetov-book}.
-The average conductance $\corr{g(L)}$ for class D was calculated in this way in Refs.\ \cite{BagretsKamenev, Eslam_thesis} (the difference from our result \eqref{result_general} by an overall numerical factor is due to an apparently different normalisation of the dimensionless conductance \cite{com-factors}).
+A weak point of the DMPK approach is that it allows to calculate transport properties in the crossover between the Drude and localization regimes only in special cases.
+This happens when the underlying Fokker-Planck equation can be solved with the help of the Sutherland transformation: in class A \cite{BeenakkerRejaei_1993, Frahm_1995, Macedo_2006}, CI and DIII \cite{Brouwer_delocalisation, Macedo_2018}, and AIII \cite{Mudry_Brouwer_Furusaki}.

+In order to trace the dependence of conductance moments on the wire length $L$ for class D, one should resort to a complimentary sigma-model technique \cite{Efetov-book}.
+The average conductance $\corr{g(L)}$ was calculated in this way in Refs.\ \cite{BagretsKamenev, Eslam_thesis} (the difference from our result \eqref{result_general} by an overall numerical factor is due to an apparently different normalization of the dimensionless conductance \cite{com-factors}).
 A striking feature of the symmetry class D is that the target space of the supersymmetric sigma model consists of two connected components \cite{Zirnbauer1996,BocquetZirnbauer}.
 Remarkably, localization happens only if one allows for jumps (domain walls) between the two components \cite{BocquetZirnbauer, ReadLudwig2000}.
-Such processes are described by an additional term in the sigma-model action proportional to $\log \tilde\chi$, where $\tilde\chi$ is the so-called kink fugacity \cite{BagretsKamenev}, characterizing the deviation from the critical regime and thus resulting in a finite localisation length $\xiloc = 2 \xi / \tilde{\chi}^2$ \cite{BagretsKamenev}.
+Such processes are described by an additional term in the sigma-model action proportional to $\log \tilde\chi$, where $\tilde\chi$ is the so-called kink fugacity \cite{BagretsKamenev}, characterizing the deviation from the critical regime and thus resulting in a finite localization length $\xiloc = 2 \xi / \tilde{\chi}^2$ \cite{BagretsKamenev}.